Parable of the Renegades

-"Then please show them to me and prove it," the student pressed on, starting to forget that Lucas already scared him, seconds ago.
+"Then please show them to me and prove it," the student pressed on, forgetting that Lucas already scared him, seconds ago.
 Now it was Lucas who was starting to back down.

 "I think now's not the time to--"

-An imposing voice calling him resounded within the hallway where they stood at.
-It wasn't very loud enough to be a shout, but Lucas instantly recognized it and felt uneasy as did the trench coat student despite the call not being directed to him.
+An imposing voice called his name, resounding within the hallway they stood at.
+It wasn't loud enough to be a shout, but Lucas instantly recognized it and trembled, as did the trench coat student despite the call not being directed to him.

 "Oh no..."
-Lucas expressed his worry as he listened to the sound of footsteps from shoes with resin rubber outsoles echoing across the previously silent hallway.
+Lucas expressed worry as the footsteps of shoes with resin rubber outsoles echoed across the previously silent hallway.

-He was clean-shaven and the most noticeable feature he had was his "tapered nape" hairstyle: Long onyx hair, starting with his bangs and especially on the top of his head that gradually shortened as they moved closer to his nape and ears.
-His longest strands were combed back to form numerous wavy creases all over his head and a single lock of hair from the sharp widow's peak on his forehead dangled in front of him as a stray bang.
+He was clean-shaven, and the most noticeable feature he had was his "tapered nape" hairstyle: His long onyx hair, starting with his bangs and especially on the top of his head, gradually shortened as they moved closer to his nape and ears.
+The longest strands were combed back to form numerous wavy creases all over his head, and a single lock of hair from the sharp widow's peak on his forehead dangled as a stray bang.

 Lucas found himself frozen in place and almost unable to breathe.

-Soren Faust was this man's name.
-He worked as the teacher who taught world history to the students in their freshman year, a subject he felt passionate for thanks to how he possessed knowledge that didn't even exist in the textbooks.
+Soren Faust was the man's name.
+He worked as the teacher who taught world history to the students in their freshman year, a subject he was passionate for thanks to how he possessed knowledge that didn't exist in the textbooks.

-Even though he was courteous and fair to everyone around him, he was still seen by both the students and the school staff as an emissary of fear.
+Even though he was courteous and fair to everyone around him, he was also seen by both the students and the school staff as an emissary of fear.
 He was very intimidating, not because of the lessons he taught, the exams he gave, or the assignments he handed.
 In fact, those were rather easy so long as you did your part.
-What made others fear him, was the consequences of what happened if anyone did something that rubbed him the wrong way.
-Because of this, everyone in or out of school thought they were in the biggest trouble of their lives if Mr. Faust ever called them by name, especially if he called out their full names.
-Several students who had already suffered his wrath continued to be wary of him even after they had already graduated from his class.
+What made others fear him was the consequences of what happened if anyone did something that rubbed him the wrong way.
+Because of this, everyone in or out of school thought they were in the biggest trouble of their lives whenever Mr. Faust called them by name, especially if he called out their full names.
+Several students who had already suffered his wrath continued to be wary of him even after they graduated from his class.

 "What's this?"
-Lucas asked, unfolding the paper that was no bigger than his hand.
+Lucas asked, unfolding the paper no bigger than his hand.

 Lucas scanned the classy calligraphic writing on the paper depicting the world history assignment for the day and let out a sigh of relief.